-- Confirm that you are logged on as the superuser and you mounted the product disc. - Make sure that you can ssh or rsh from the node where you launched the installer to the nodes in the second subcluster without requests for a password. - 3 Navigate to the folder that contains installvcs.
+- Confirm that you are logged on as the superuser and you mounted the product disc. - 2 Make sure that you can ssh or rsh from the node where you launched the installer to the nodes in the second subcluster without requests for a password. - 3 Navigate to the folder that contains installvcs.

 '''

-cd cluster server
+cd cluster_server

 '''

-Start the installvcs program, specify the nodes in the first subcluster (node1 and node2).
+4 Start the installer program, specify the nodes in the first subcluster (node1 and node2).